mfields/Taxonomy-Images/readme.txt

 Tested up to:         3.0.1
 Stable tag:           trunk

-Easily associate images from your media library to categories, tags and custom taxonomies.
+Associate images from your media library to categories, tags and custom taxonomies.

 ==Description==

-The Taxonomy Images plugin allows you to associate images from your Media Library to categories, tags and custom taxonomies.
 For usage instructions please view the [screencast](http://screenr.com/zMx).

 = Displaying Images in a Page or Post =